ksjones21-bit/healthcare-cost-analysis/README.md

 - Created visualizations to highlight key cost patterns

 ## Key Insights
-- Average billing amounts are relatively consistent across medical conditions, suggesting standardized pricing structures
+- Average billing amounts are relatively consistent across medical conditions, suggesting standardized pricing structures.
-- Admission type shows limited variation in average billing, indicating similar cost levels across emergency and elective cases
+- Admission type shows limited variation in cost, indicating similar cost profiles across emergency and elective cases.
-- Insurance provider differences are minimal, suggesting pricing consistency across payers
+- Insurance provider differences are minimal, suggesting pricing consistency across payers.
-- Length of stay does not strongly correlate with total billing, indicating other underlying cost drivers
+- Length of stay does not strongly correlate with total billing, indicating other underlying cost drivers may have a greater impact.

 ## Why This Matters
 Understanding cost drivers is essential in healthcare finance, where organizations must balance patient care with financial sustainability.

 This analysis demonstrates how financial and operational data can be used to identify cost patterns, evaluate assumptions, and support more informed budgeting and forecasting decisions.

+## Business Application

+This analysis reflects how financial analysts can partner with operations to identify inefficiencies, challenge cost assumptions, and support data-driven decision-making in healthcare environments.